dadsgone0/Git-install-script/README.md

 Note: there are no dependencies you need before running this script, it will install it all for you.

 Thats it!
-Request any features you would like by initiating a pull request, i may in the future make a windows version too.
+Request any features you would like by adding an Issue, i may in the future make a windows version too.